• About

 • There are a few exemptions to the vaccine pass, including those getting tested for COVID-19 or vaccinated; passing through shopping malls to get to work or home; those attending government, medical or legal appointments and those entering a venue for a takeaway.

 • Now, what does “vaccinated” mean for the sake of the vaccine pass?
-Currently, you need to have at least two doses at the end of April and three at the end of May.
+Currently, you need to have had three doses from the end of May.

 • The vaccine pass exempts those who are ineligible because they’re too young or can’t get vaxxed, but they’ll need proof from a doctor.

-• The vaccine pass requirements will be tightened in three stages, from a single dose starting out, to two doses for adults and one for 12- to 17-year-olds by the end of April.
-From the end of June, all adults who were inoculated more than nine months ago will need a booster shot, and 12- to 17-year-olds will be required to get a second dose six months after the first.
+• From the end of June, all adults who were inoculated more than nine months ago will need a booster shot, and 12- to 17-year-olds will be required to get a second dose six months after the first.

 • Stage three of the vaccine pass was brought forward from June to May 31.
 By May 31, all applicable individuals except special groups under the vaccine pass need to have received the third dose.
 Additionally, during the period of stage three from May 31 onwards, the grace period for people aged 12 or above to receive the third dose will be shortened by three months to six.
 For those whose second dose was received within six months, their vaccine pass is still valid but they must receive the third dose within six months after receiving the second dose for continuing use of the vaccine pass.